 Your digestive tract will have a laborious time if waste is a hard and dry, so be sure to stay properly hydrated.
 Hydration is very important.
 In fact, most people stay slightly dehydrated.
-Drinking enough water every day isn’t only necessary to prevent constipation.
-Hydration is just as important for those that often experience diarrhea—even more so.
+Drinking enough purified water every day isn’t just necessary to prevent constipation — hydration is just as important for those that often experience diarrhea, even more so.
 Because of water-loss with every bowel movement, the risk of dehydration is much greater.
 Drinking eight glasses a day of purified water is a good start, but even better is to drink half your weight in ounces of purified water every day.
-Remember that dehydrating liquids, such as coffee, soft drinks, and alcohol are not recommended.
+Dehydrating liquids, such as coffee, soft drinks, and alcohol are not recommended.

 Your gut houses beneficial microorganisms which make up your microbiota.
 A microbiota that is healthy has an intensely positive effect on your gut health.
 Eat probiotic foods such as kimchi, sauerkraut, and kombucha or taking a probiotic supplement to maintain healthy gut flora.
 According to research, a bacterial species called Bifidobacterium infantis is very effective at improving the symptoms of IBS.
-I recommend using a high quality probiotic formula.
-This will help restore the balance of flora in your gut.
+I recommend using a high quality probiotic and prebiotic formula such as Floratrex which can help restore the balance of flora in your gut.
 Friendly bacteria are necessary for effective digestive tract function.

 Your body’s ability to make enzymes starts to decline at around age 20.
 Around the age of 40, enzyme production drops about 25 percent from when you were younger.
 In fact, by the age of 70, you could be producing as little as a third of the enzymes you need.
 A leaky, damaged or inflamed digestive tract can also cause an enzyme deficiency.
 When the lining of the digestive tract wall becomes irritated or damaged (glyphosate is a powerful gut destroyer), your body’s production of enzymes can be strongly affected.
 It’s good to remember that every cell in your body requires enzymes to function.
 While current scientific data on the use of digestive enzymes for IBS is not conclusive, researchers have detected promising connections.
 One study found that when individuals who frequently suffered from diarrhea after meals took an enzyme mixture containing a commercial mixture of amylase, lipase, and protease before eating, they reported a reduction in their symptoms.
 Another study found that when people with IBS took a combination of digestive enzymes and soluble fibers, they noticed a significant reduction in stomach discomfort, gas, and bloating.
 If you decide to supplement with a digestive enzyme formula, it should be broad based, providing a wide variety of enzymatic activity.
 A small array of different enzyme types does not always do the best job.
 A wide ranch of different types of enzymes in a formula is required to break down a broad variety of foods.
 I highly recommend Veganzyme which is a broad based blend of the most powerful digestive and systemic enzymes that support digestion, boost the immune system, and encourage functional balance throughout the entire body.